kadena-community/kadena.js/packages/apps/docs/src/docs/learn/learn.md

 These topics won't make you an expert, but they should give you a good foundation and links to where you can find out more.

+### View recent articles

+Use keywords to Search or visit the [Kadena Blogchain](https://www.kadena.io/blog) to browse recent articles to find the topics you're looking for.

 <!--
 - [Transaction lifecycle](/learn/transaction-lifecycle) explains transaction types and how transactions are received, queued, and executed.
 - [State and storage](/learn/states-and-storage) describes how Kadena handles state changes and data storage.